Optimal Consumption with Reference to Past Spending Maximum: Main Results

 which heuristically leads to the associated HJB variational inequality

 for $x\geq 0$, $h \geq 0$.
-The local martingale property of $u(X^*_t, H^*_t)$ under the optimal control ($c^*$, $\pi^*$) requires that $u_h(X^*_t, H^*_t)=0$ whenever $H_t^*$ increases for some $\omega$, i.e., the current consumption rate $c_t^*$ creates the new historical maximum level that $H_t^*=c_t^*$ and $c_t^*>H_s^*$ for $s<t$.
+The local martingale property of $u(X^*_t, H^*_t)$ under the optimal control ($c^*$, $\pi^*$) requires that $u_h(X^*_t, H^*_t)=0$ whenever the process $H_t^*$ strictly increases, i.e., the current consumption rate $c_t^*$ creates the new historical maximum level that $H_t^*=c_t^*$ and $c_t^*>H_s^*$ for $s<t$.
 This motivates us to mandate an important free boundary condition that $u_h(x,h)=0$ on some set of $(x,h)$ that will be determined explicitly later in \eqref{martingale_condition} in the section when we analyze the associated HJB equation.

 In the present paper, we aim to find some deterministic functions $\pi^{\ast}(x,h)$ and $c^{\ast}(x,h)$ to provide the feedback form of the optimal portfolio and consumption strategy.
 To this end, if $u(x,\cdot)$ is $C^2$ w.r.t the variable $x$, the first order condition gives the optimal portfolio in a feedback form by $\pi^{\ast}(x,h)=-\frac{\mu-r}{\sigma^2}\frac{u_x}{u_{xx}}$.
 The previous HJB variational inequality \eqref{HJB_eqn} can first be written as